 OHAI Project Manager Debra Allan with the bee keeping food security project, supported by New Zealand High Commission and in partnership with Volunteer Service Abroad.

-OHAI Tonga is promoting sustainability for food production and agriculture in Tonga that is resilient to climate change.
+Promoting sustainability for food production and agriculture that is resilient to climate change.

 OHAI is actively engaged in facilitating bee polination in Tonga, which is vital for agriculture and food security.
 Funded by the New Zealand High Commission, we partnered with Volunteer Service Abroad (www.vsa.org.nz) to engage a volunteer beekeeper who assists OHAI in helping the community establish beehives for pollination of food crops and the production of honey (as a boutique industry).
 Our project encourages women and youth to learn about bee keeping and agriculture.

 The project addresses a serious issue in Tonga: The limited numbers of bees to pollinate crops creates a food security risk for root crops that serve as staples.
 Establishing a bee industry (bee-keeping and honey production) is an effective way to combat the impact of climate change as it relates to food security.

 OHAI Tonga is advancing understanding and knowledge about the impact of climate change in Tonga and the Pacific.

 We regularly attend United Nations Climate Change Conferences and meet with delegates to discuss climate change issues in Tonga, the Pacific, and worldwide, and to plan activites.